MyNameIsTrez/array-based-hash-table-in-c/README.md

 2. `john`, with an age of 42
 3. `carl`, with an age of 69

-The program hashes the person structs based on their names, so let's assume a simplified `hash()` function:
+The program hashes the person structs based on their names, so let's use an imaginary `hash()` function:
 1. `hash("trez")` returns 0
 2. `hash("john")` returns 1
 3. `hash("carl")` returns 0